quchunguang/dotsublime/README.md

 Run ST3, press ctrl+shift+p to show command window. input 'ip' (which means install package) and return.
 Following are my favorites,

 * AutoPEP8 - If you love python, whatever a pythoneer or a pythonista, make your code pretty by ctrl-shift-8.
-God bless you if you are writing python code on Linux( but NOT on mac)!
+God bless you if you are writing python code on Linux, but NOT on a macnix or something from m$. :)
 * Clickable URLs - As its name.
 * Generate Password - As its name.
 * GenerateUUID - As its name.